ballerina-platform/ballerina-dev-website/learn/guides/graphql-client-tool.md

 ---
 layout: ballerina-graphql-support-left-nav-pages-swanlake
 title: GraphQL client tool
-description: Check out how the Ballerina GraphQL client tool makes it easy for you to start developing a service documented in a GraphQL schema.
+description: Check out how the Ballerina GraphQL client tool makes it easy for you to generate a client in Ballerina using a given GraphQL schema (SDL) and GraphQL queries.
 keywords: ballerina, programming language, graphql, sdl, schema definition language
 permalink: /learn/graphql-client-tool/
 active: graphql-client-tool
-intro: Every GraphQL service defines a set of types, which describe the set of possible data you can query on that service and when queries come in, they are validated and executed against that schema.
+intro: The Ballerina GraphQL client tool will make it easy for you to generate a client in Ballerina using a given GraphQL schema (SDL) and GraphQL queries.
 redirect_from:
   - /learn/ballerina-graphql-support
   - /learn/ballerina-graphql-support/